 - Set type via phototypesetting, made printing plates from film, and printed from them

-- Operated and printed on many radically varying kinds of presses and output devices
+- Operated and printed on almost all major kinds of presses and output devices

 - Gravure press (a form of intaglio printing)